535 S. Highland Street,

-The Studio Theater was on the West side of Highland Street in what was sometimes called the “Highland Strip” area near Memphis State University.
+The Studio Theater was on the West side of S. Highland Street in what was sometimes called the “Highland Strip” area near Memphis State University.
 MSU had been founded in the nineteen-teens as West Tennessee State Normal School.
 Normal School was a term used at that time for a teachers' college.
-The whole area/suburb was called Normal for many years and the Studio Theater was originally named the Newman Theater, later becoming the Normal Theater.
+The whole area/suburb was called Normal for many years and the Studio Theater was originally named the Newman Theater when it was built and opened in 1927.
+It later becoming the Normal Theater.
 The joke in the 1960’s was that “Abnormal” would have been more accurate.

-It was renamed the Studio Theater when the Art Theater Guild took it over in the early-1960’s.
+It was renamed the Studio Theater on June 27, 1962 when the Art Theater Guild took it over.
 It was a plain, barnlike auditorium with no balcony.
 The marquee was flat against the wall above the very narrow entrance and the lobby opened up inside.
 The Park Theater was about six blocks to the South at Park and Highland, and the Plaza Theater was about the same distance to the North in Poplar Plaza at Poplar and Highland.
 Both are listed on this site.

-The Guild showed more legitimate foreign and art movies but the Studio Theater was a little seamier, with such classics as “The Dirty Girls” and “Mondo Freudo”.
+The Guild Theater showed more legitimate foreign and art movies but the Studio Theater was a little steamier, with such classics as “The Dirty Girls” and “Mondo Freudo”.
 On the other hand I also saw “Darling” with Julie Christie, “The Hill” with Sean Connery, and “King Rat” with George Segal there.
 While I was in the Air Force 1967-72, the Studio Theater and the Art Theater Guild were involved in a long and expensive court fight over an art/porno movie called “School Girl”.
 They eventually won, and it resulted in a general loosening of all the Memphis movie censorship laws.
-It might have been a hollow victory, though, because when I returned to Memphis in 1973 it was well into decline, showing such double features as “Blacula” and “The Thing with Two Heads”.
-In 1977, it was known as the Movieland Theater, and was screening the X rated “Oh Calcutta”
+It might have been a hollow victory, though, because when I returned to Memphis in 1973 it was well into decline, showing such double features as “Blacula” and “The Thing with Two Heads” and it closed in 1974.
+On July 18, 1975 it reopened as the Movieland Theater, and was screening the X rated “Oh Calcutta”.

-Eventually the Art Theater Guild pulled out and both the Guild and the Studio were taken over by another group which obtained beer licenses and reopened them as cabaret or lounge theaters.
+Eventually the Art Theater Guild pulled out and both the Guild Theater and the Studio Theater were taken over by another group which obtained beer licenses and reopened them as cabaret or lounge theaters.
 By that time I was a grad student at MSU and living on Mynders Avenue just across the street from the Studio Theater so I could walk over and have a few beers while watching the movie and didn’t have to drive home.
-Later I moved back across town to the Southwestern area and lost track of the Studio Theater.
-I think it was still operating when I left Memphis in 1983, but when I drove by in the late 1980’s it appeared closed and detriorating.
-Ah, memories.
+Later I moved back across town to the Southwestern area and lost track of the Studio Theater which had become the Memphis Entertainment Center from May 2, 1980.
+It was still operating when I left Memphis in 1983, renamed Highland Theatre from July 16, 1982, still screening adult movies.
+It closed as a cinema in 1993.